 - Title IX of the Education Amendments of 1972.

 - Violence Against Women Act (VAWA) Reauthorization 2013.

 - Campus Sexual Violence Elimination (SaVE) Act 2013.

 - PASSHE Policy 2014-01-A: Protection of Minors on Campus and Pennsylvania Act 153 of 2014.

-This office also creates, maintains and updates the University's Affirmative Action Plan, conducts investigations on all discrimination and sexual harassment complaints, and performs University-wide social equity and Campus Security Authority (CSA) training sessions.
-This office also provides the required annual employee and student online social equity training courses, in addition to assisting with policies and procedures regarding discrimination prevention, Title IX and faculty searches.
+Social Equity staff also create, maintain and updatesthe University's Affirmative Action Plan, conduct investigations on all discrimination and sexual harassment complaints, and perform University-wide social equity and Campus Security Authority (CSA) training sessions.
+In addition, we provide the required annual employee and student online social equity training courses, and assist with policies and procedures regarding discrimination prevention, Title IX and faculty searches.

 Contact us to learn more about social equity at Cal U.

 Special Assistant for Equal Employment and Educational Opportunity (EEEO) and Title IX Coordinator

 California University of Pennsylvania is committed to Equal Employment and Educational Opportunity/Affirmative Action in recruitment of its students and employees and does not discriminate on the basis of race, color, religion, sex, age, national origin, veteran status, and/or physical or mental disability.

 Want to learn more?
 Plan to attend the 2019 State System Summit, “Intersectionality for Student Success,” Nov.
 7-8.
 2019, hosted by Cal U.